madebits/madebits.github.io/blog/2016/2016-03-03-WebWorker-Patterns.md

 };
 ```

 The shared worker sends the result back to the same parent.
-We can keep track of connected parent ports (clients) in order to be able broadcast to them if needed.
+We can keep track of connected parent ports (*clients*) in order to be able broadcast to them.
 In this example, the clients are additive (do not go away way over time).
-If clients were to be removed over time, we could use broadcast, for example, (along some client response protocol) to *ping* alive clients.
+If clients were to be removed over time, we could use `broadcast` message, for example, (along some client response protocol) to *ping* alive clients and update the clients list.

 <ins class='nfooter'><a id='fnext' href='#blog/2016/2016-02-24-Key-Derivation-Functions.md'>Key Derivation Functions</a></ins>